Ali Tehrani: Disputes with Islamic Republic's leadership

 Another point of conflict between these figures was the case of Abbas Amir-Entezam.
 Entezam was sentenced to life imprisonment on charges of spying for the U.S. Tehrani claimed that two of three members of the Islamic Republic's leadership, namely Ali Khamenei, Hashemi Rafsanjani, and Mohammad Hosseini Beheshti, had collaborated with Entezam.

 When Khomeini appointed Khamenei as the Tehran's Friday prayer Imam, Tehrani condemned this decision.
 Reporters asked Khamenei about Tehrani's stance and he responded, "Now that you insist, I must say that Ali Tehrani has unfortunately fallen victim to a conspiracy.
 He is a naive person and has thus been successfully manipulated by others in their plotting."
 This incident ended all relations between the two.

 Personal life

-Tehrani married Badri Khamenei, the sister of Iran's Supreme Leader Ali Khamenei and a prominent critic of her brother, in the 1950s.
+Tehrani married Badri Khamenei, the sister of Ali Khamenei in the 1950s.
+Badri would become a prominent critic of her brother's rule as Iran's Supreme Leader.
 The couple had five children: three daughters and two sons.
 Four of them have remained distant from politics, in contrast to their father, while one of his daughters, Farideh Moradkhani, is known for her opposition to the Islamic Republic.
 She gained attention in Western media during the protests against the Iranian leadership in 2022.